eridanggln/Helpdesk-CI4/README.md

 ---

-# Integrated Help Desk System | PT Bakti Timah Medika 🏥💻
+# Help Desk System | PT Bakti Timah Medika 🏥💻

 **PT Bakti Timah Medika** is a healthcare company managing 4 hospitals and 7 clinics across the Bangka Belitung Province.
 To enhance internal service efficiency and communication, I developed a **web-based Help Desk system** that centralizes and streamlines service requests from all departments, with a particular focus on IT and General Affairs (GA) teams.